-On paper, the current Ethereum network is capable of processing an average of 15 transactions per second so if your transaction is taking much longer than usual to be confirmed or the recommended gas fee is higher than normal, then chances are the traffic is congested.
+On paper, the current Ethereum network is capable of processing an average of 15 transactions per second.
+If your transaction is taking much longer than usual to be confirmed or the recommended gas fee is higher than normal, then chances are that the traffic is congested.

 ii.
 Gas Fee:

-When the traffic gets congested, miners would often prioritize transactions with higher gas fees first.
-This leaves those with lower gas fees to be stuck in the pending status.
-On Etherscan, we have a feature that calculates and proposes a recommended gas price for a transaction depending on the network traffic and the average gas price.
+When the traffic gets congested, miners would often prioritize transactions with higher gas fees.
+This leaves those with lower gas fees to be stuck with a pending status.
+Etherscan has a feature that calculates and proposes a recommended gas price for a transaction depending on the network traffic and the average gas price.
 This feature is called the Gas Tracker and is accessible here.

-But wait, there is still another factor to be aware of when expecting an incoming transaction and that is the block confirmation number.
-A block confirmation number denotes the number of block in the blockchain that has been processed (or mined) since the block that your transaction was in was processed.
+But wait!
+There is still another factor to be aware of when expecting an incoming transaction, and that is the block confirmation number.
+A block confirmation number denotes the number of blocks in the blockchain that have been processed (or mined) since the block that your transaction was included in was processed.
 For example, a transaction with a 5 block confirmation number means that five blocks have been confirmed since the block that the transaction is in was processed.

-Different wallet/exchange platforms require different minimum block confirmation numbers (for example, Binance requires a minimum of 12 block confirmation number) and so the waiting time for an asset to be reflected on a wallet or an exchange may vary greatly.
-Please refer with your service provider for more information on this.
+Different wallet/exchange platforms require different minimum block confirmation numbers (for example, Binance requires a minimum of 12 block confirmation number) and so the waiting time for an asset to be reflected on a wallet or an exchange may vary.
+Please refer to your service provider for more information on this.